-All infusion nurses start by following the same steps: obtain your Bachelor of Science in Nursing (BSN), pass the NCLEX exam, and gain experience in nursing.
+All infusion nurses start by following the same steps: obtain either your Associate Degree of Nursing (ADN) or Bachelor of Science in Nursing (BSN) degree, pass the NCLEX-RN exam, and gain experience in nursing.

 Step 1 – Become a registered nurse

-To become an infusion nurse, you must first obtain your Bachelor of Science in Nursing (BSN) and pass the NCLEX exam.
+To become an infusion nurse, you must first obtain your Associate Degree of Nursing (ADN) or Bachelor of Science in Nursing (BSN) degree and pass the NCLEX-RN exam.

 There are several ways to obtain your BSN.
 Some prospective nurses graduate from traditional four-year degree programs.
 If you already have a bachelor’s degree in an unrelated field, you may be eligible for an accelerated degree program (ABSN) which allows you to graduate with a BSN in 16-24 months.